 While God tells us that not all sin is created equal (exp.
 Proverbs 6: 16-19), some are worse than others.
 But regardless of our crime(s), Jesus has paid the price.
 Therefore, all we are expected to do is have faith, acknowledge our sins, and turn away from them.
 It always seems too easy, but Jesus tells us, "For My yoke is easy and My burden is light."
 Matthew 11:30

 Many progressive Christians today think there is a third option, that it's not as straightforward as "repent and live" or "mock and die."
 They seem to believe that Jesus can be mocked and blatantly misrepresented, leading many astray, and they will be forgiven.
 Their justification?
 God's love is unconditional.

 This is faulty thinking and does not align with Luke's account in the Bible.
 The mocking, unrepentant thief is not given the same assurance of his place in heaven just because Jesus loves him unconditionally.
 Clearly, God places conditions on those who enter paradise.
-God's love is perfect, not unconditional, as many have erroneously maintained.
+God's love is perfect, but not necesairly "unconditional" as humanistic psychology presents it.

 If we read Luke 23:39-43, we will see ourselves as one of two thieves crucified with Jesus.
 Our offense may be different, but we have "all sinned and fall short of the glory of God, and all are justified freely by His grace through the redemption that came by Jesus Christ."
 Romans 3:23-24

 In the next post, we will ask the questions, "Do You Know Jesus?" and "Does Jesus Know You?"